answerdigital/oxford-omop-data-mapper/docs/transformation-documentation/ConditionOccurrence_condition_source_concept_id.md

 [Comment or raise an issue for this mapping.](https://github.com/answerdigital/oxford-omop-data-mapper/issues/new?title=OMOP%20ConditionOccurrence%20table%20condition_source_concept_id%20field%20COSD%20V9%20Condition%20Occurrence%20Progression%20mapping){: .btn }
 ### COSD V9 Condition Occurrence Primary Diagnosis
 Source column  `CancerDiagnosis`.
-Resolve ICD10 codes to OMOP concepts.
+Resolve ICD10 codes to standard or non standard OMOP concepts.
 If code cannot be mapped, map using the parent code.

 * `CancerDiagnosis` The basis of how a PATIENT DIAGNOSIS relating to cancer was identified.
 [BASIS OF DIAGNOSIS (CANCER)](https://www.datadictionary.nhs.uk/data_elements/basis_of_diagnosis__cancer_.html)